 When building your failover list, the order in which a server is listed is the order in which failover occurs.
 Once added, you can change the server priority with the Up and Down buttons.

-- (Optional) To enable load balancing for this task configuration, select Enable Load Balancing, and then click OK.
+- (Optional) To enable load balancing, select Enable Load Balancing, and then click OK.

-Tasks will run on the same series of run-time servers, and in the same order as the failover list.
+Tasks will be run on the same series of run-time servers in the same order as the failover list.